 Sail Sand Point’s teaching model is based on US Sailing’s motto of: “Safety, Fun, and Learning.”
 Sail Sand Point focuses on providing a welcoming environment in all of our camps and classes, where participants feel empowered to learn and succeed both on and off the water.
 This approach has made us a national leader in sailing education, and also ensures that people have positive experiences at Sail Sand Point.
 Our programs are designed not only to teach people how to sail, but to help them discover that being on the water can be a fulfilling lifelong activity.

 “Sail Sand Point’s mission is to bring the joy and life-enhancing benefits of sailing and small boats to people of all ages, abilities and backgrounds.”

 Since our incorporation in 1998, Sail Sand Point has grown by leaps and bounds, transforming from a small neighborhood program into a flourishing boating community that serves people of all ages, backgrounds and abilities from around King County.
-Beyond providing learn-to-sail camps and classes, race team coaching and boat storage, Sail Sand Point also has a robust outreach program in place, awards thousands of dollars in program scholarships, and is wholly immersed in building out a comprehensive STEM curriculum to incorporate into all our youth camps and classes, as well as developing our adaptive sailing program, where a boater with a physical disability can come sail or paddle any day of the week.
+Beyond providing learn-to-sail camps and classes, race team coaching, rentals, group programs, and boat storage, Sail Sand Point also has a robust outreach program in place, awards thousands of dollars in program scholarships, and is wholly immersed in building out a comprehensive STEM curriculum to incorporate into all our youth camps and classes, as well as developing our adaptive sailing program, where a boater with a physical disability can come sail or paddle.

-Over a decade later Sail Sand Point has expanded into teaching youth programs at Kirkland’s Waverly Beach Park in addition to our home location in Magnuson Park.
-Market demand for our programs exceeded all expectations, and more than 15,000 members of the community had access to boating in 2018 because of Sail Sand Point’s programs.
+Over two decades later Sail Sand Point has expanded to exceeded all expectations, and more than 16,000 members of the community had access to boating in 2019 because of Sail Sand Point’s programs.